SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 "No, but..."
 I stuttered.
 He wasn't entirely wrong.
 "But you're not helping."

 "Yes I am!
 Who's hosting these practice sessions with you so often.
 Who's writing all your songs?
 Who's sending you new exercises for every week?
-I do all this, and for what.
+I do all this just for you to ruin everything.
 I can't take your shit anymore."

 Miles stomped towards me.
-I took two steps back and tripped against the chair behind me, falling down with my trumpet.
+Taking two steps back, I tripped against the chair behind me, falling down with my trumpet.
 The silver horn clattered against the ground.

 Without batting an eye, Miles stormed past me to the exit door.

 "Your fault."
 He said.

 I tried to form a sentence but only jumbled words came out.
-I looked at my trumpet- the horn received a big dent.
+I looked at my trumpet- the horn got a big dent from the fall.

 "I quit!"
 I called after him, but the door had already slammed shut.
 I was left behind in the dim light with my voice's dying echo.

-I sat there, tears starting to roll down my burning cheeks, as I stared at the audience of ghosts, all judging me. *I really did ruin that competition for everyone...
+I sat there, cheeks burning, as I stared at the audience of ghosts, all judging me. *I really did ruin that competition for everyone...
 Maybe performing isn't for me.
 Before all this I was happy just playing to records alone in my basement.*

 After sniffling, I slowly rose from the cold floor and picked up Miles' binder.
 I dragged myself to the piano and collected the scattered papers off the brown plywood floor, and I sorted them into the binder, there was a folder for every genre of music, finally placing the binder back where it belong on the piano.